gobley/gobley/README.md

 <img align="right" src=".idea/icon.svg" width="20%">

-Kotlin Multiplatform bindings generation for [UniFFI](https://github.com/mozilla/uniffi-rs).
-This project was forked
-from [UniFFI Kotlin Multiplatform bindings](https://gitlab.com/trixnity/uniffi-kotlin-multiplatform-bindings).
+A set of libraries and tools that help you mix Rust and Kotlin using [UniFFI](https://github.com/mozilla/uniffi-rs).
+This project was forked from [UniFFI Kotlin Multiplatform bindings](https://gitlab.com/trixnity/uniffi-kotlin-multiplatform-bindings).
 Since the original project is no longer maintained, active development now continues here.